 Codes of practice

-Three codes of practice were updated on 1 April 2016.
-They are:
+These codes of practice were updated on 23 September 2016:

-The table of amendments at the end of each code summarise the changes.
+The updates ensure the NSW codes are consistent with the model codes as published by Safe Work Australia.
+The table of amendments at the end of each code summarise the changes that have been made.

 The other WHS codes of practice available are: